kadenbarlow/django-postgres-graphql-boilerplate/README.md

 # Django - Postgres - GraphQL Boilerplate

 I was looking for a boilerplate to run a GraphQL Django backend to use with a React or VueJS frontend and couldn't find one that fit my purposes so I wrote this one.
 The boilerplate uses graphene-django for graphql support and a custom user app has been created and integrated with JWT for authentication.
-The boilerplate can be used with any database backend Django supports but for local development this boilerplate uses docker to run a postgres instance.
+The boilerplate can be used with any database backend Django supports but this boilerplate uses postgres.
+Everything is set up using docker for easy setup and development.

 ## Getting Started